What is photosensitivity and its effects on the skin?

 • Which is the best treatment for photosensitivity?

-Excellent compressions and topical corticosteroids may alleviate drug-induced photosensitivity.
+Excellent compressions and topical corticosteroids may alleviate medicine-induced photosensitivity.
 However, you must preserve the usage of systemic corticosteroids for the most critical cases.

 • How long does skin photosensitivity endure?